Brazilian Inheritance Law: Forced Heirship (Legitima) Rules Every Foreigner Should Know

 Why ZS Advogados for Inheritance Law in Brazil?

 Brazilian inheritance law is a civil-law system with no equivalent in the US or UK — forced heirship, meacao, colacao, and the LINDB choice-of-law rules have no common-law parallels.
 Advising foreigners on these rules requires not only Brazilian legal expertise but the ability to explain how these concepts interact with the legal frameworks clients already understand.
 Zachariah Zagol, the first American admitted to the Brazilian Bar (OAB/SP 351.356), earned his LL.M. at USC Gould and has spent over 15 years translating Brazilian succession law for American and European clients.
-He doesn’t just know the Brazilian rules — he understands why they surprise foreign clients and how to plan around those surprises.
+He does not just know the Brazilian rules — he understands why they surprise foreign clients and how to plan around those surprises.

 Schedule your inheritance consultation or explore our estate planning pillar page.